jalinmayberry/Home-SOC-Lab/README.md

 5. Select ICMPv4
 6. on the Scope step
     1. you can leave the local IP address to “Any IP address”
-    2. set remote IP address to “These addresses” and input the address of your Raspberry Pi
+    2. set the remote IP address to “These addresses” and input the address of your Raspberry Pi
 7. Allow the connection
 8. Set Profile to “Private” only